Werner Herzog: Later directorial career: 2006 onwards

 Herzog was honored at the 49th San Francisco International Film Festival, receiving the 2006 Film Society Directing Award.
 Four of his films have been shown at the San Francisco International Film Festival: Wodaabe – Herdsmen of the Sun in 1990, Bells from the Deep in 1993, Lessons of Darkness in 1993, and The Wild Blue Yonder in 2006.

-Grizzly Man, a documentary directed by Herzog, was awarded the Alfred P. Sloan Prize at the 2005 Sundance Film Festival.
+Grizzly Man, a documentary about Timothy Treadwell directed by Herzog, was awarded the Alfred P. Sloan Prize at the 2005 Sundance Film Festival.
 He seemed to attract danger even in more suburban settings.
-In 2006, Herzog was shot in the abdomen while on Skyline Drive in Los Angeles.
+In 2006, Herzog was shot with an air rifle in the abdomen while on Skyline Drive in Los Angeles.
 He had been giving an interview on Grizzly Man to Mark Kermode of the BBC.
 Herzog continued the interview without seeking medical treatment, stating "it's not significant".
-The shooter later turned out to be a crazed fan with an air rifle.
+It was later revealed that the shooter was a crazed fan.
 Regarding the incident, Herzog later said, "I seem to attract the clinically insane."
 In a 2021 episode of Diminishing Returns podcast covering Herzog's film Stroszek, presenter Dallas Campbell called this incident a hoax, claiming to be friends with the director of the piece and that the incident was "set up".